pitr-ch/kvizer/README.md

 - create virtual machine named 'clean-f16' in virtual box
 - note that for katello virtual machine you should allocate ~40GB of diskspace, 1.5GB of RAM and 2 CPU cores is also a good option
 - fill in these during installation
   - root password: katello
     - minimal installation
     - Use `Customize now` and add packages:
-      - Applications/editors (not for RHEL?)
+      - Applications/editors
       - Servers/ServerConfigurationTools
-      - BaseSystem/Base (not for RHEL?)
+      - BaseSystem/Base
       - BaseSystem/SystemTools
 - create a snapshot of you virtual machine named "clean installation"
 - install arp-scan on host (Kvizer actually uses this for detecting virtual machine ip address)